 1. Introduction

-Typically, the beginning of this plan is where you give a brief introduction of what this plan is going to cover.
-While it’s usually at the beginning, most people find it easier to create this 2–3 sentence introduction after formulating all other sections of this plan.
+The beginning of the plan gives a brief overview of what it covers.
+Most people find it easier to write this 2-3 sentence introduction after completing all the other sections.

 2. Sales team structure

-This next section provides key information about the structure of your team.
-This includes roles and responsibilities, as well as how general reporting flows through the entire department.
-Sales team structures also often include information about new hires, recent promotions, location changes, sales process changes, and other updates to the structure of your team.
+This section covers the structure of your sales department’s team, including roles, responsibilities, and how reporting flows through the department.
+It also often includes information about new hires, recent promotions, location changes, sales process updates, and other changes to the structure of your team.

 3. Market position/industry